reshinto/Basic_technologies_revision/projectManagementTools/gradle/readme.md

       ```
   - `gradle helloWorld` or `./gradlew helloWorld`
 ## Defining and configuring a task
+- view all available tasks
+  > gradle tasks --all
 ### Task purpose
 - defines executable unit of work
 - actions contain logic to be executed runtime